mzemel/mzemel.github.io/_posts/articles/2021-11-15-batailles-energy.md

 <b><i>Selfhood</i></b>

 To the discontinuous being, continuous existence ‘is truly alien to ordinary reflection in that it includes at the same time objective reality and the subject who perceives the objective reality.
 Neither the object nor the subject can form by themselves a totality that involves the whole.’
-Perceiving of totality, ‘which exceeds on all sides the reduced world of thoughts, I know that it is made up of distances and opposites’––but complete understanding fails in that ‘the intellect, with its first impulse it <i>abstracts</i>, separating the object of reflection from the concrete totality of the real.’
+Perceiving of totality, ‘which exceeds on all sides the reduced world of thoughts, I know that it is made up of distances and opposites’—but complete understanding fails in that ‘the intellect, with its first impulse it <i>abstracts</i>, separating the object of reflection from the concrete totality of the real.’
 In limbo ‘between continuous and discontinuous existence, what is at play is the stability of self-consciousness, and thus of selfhood.’

 <b><i>Stability</i></b>